equinor/radix-public-site/public-site/docs/src/docs/topic-monitoring/index.md

 - Make it easier to locate and fix problems in the event of an outage (reduced MTTR)
 - Identify trends that could lead to an outage and fix them proactively (increased MTBF)
-- Better understanding of the resource usage of an application, which makes it possible to scale resources more appropriately and avoid resource waste.
+- Better understanding of the resource usage of an application, which makes it possible to scale resources more appropriately and avoid resource waste

 ## Events vs metrics